-Penelope Lively, OBE (b.
-1931) British novelist and Man Booker Prize winner, has written much fiction in her 85 years.
-I consistently find her non-fiction the most engaging.
-Perhaps because it pertains to gardening and, in her these memoirs Dancing Fish and Ammonites, life, age and memory.
+Dame Penelope Lively, OBE (b.
+1931) British novelist and Man Booker Prize winner, has written much fiction in her 86 years.
+However, I consistently find her non-fiction the most engaging.
+Perhaps because it pertains to gardening and, in these memoirs Dancing Fish and Ammonites, life, age and memory.

 A view of age itself, this place at which we arrive with a certain surprise – ambushed, or so it can seem.
 The view from eighty, for me.
 One of the few advantages of age is that you can report on it with a certain authority; you are a native now and know what goes on here.
 That, and the backwards glance – the identifying freight of a lifetime.